NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 South America's most stable democracy — Andean backdrops, world-class wine, Patagonian wilderness, and a Santiago expat scene that punches well above its weight South America's Most Stable Country, Extraordinary Natural Diversity, World-Class Wine Culture are among the top reasons expats choose Chile.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Chile straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Chile — straight to your inbox.